adanglingpointer/UnlimitedWebChat/README.md

 ## Update Log

+- v1.0.4
+- [x] fixed positioning on desktop to make more sense

 - v1.0.3
 - [x] configured session-authorized websocket message sending on desktop
 - [x] changed timestamp formatting and updated to UTC